What Happens If I Don't Pay Property Taxes in Nebraska?

 What Happens After a Property Tax Sale in Nebraska?

-During this time, you're legally able to pay off the debt and reclaim your property.
+You can pay off the debt and reclaim your property during this time.
 The certificate of purchase acts as evidence of the purchaser's interest in the property during the redemption period.
 If you don't pay off the tax debt during the redemption period, the purchaser can get title to your home.

 Notice of a Nebraska Property Tax Sale